As Zendikar rises, the land falls.

 Battle for Zendikar (October 2015)

-Battle for Zendikar returning to the plane of Zendikar meant living up to the legacy of the previous block.
-Just like Unhinged following Unglued, Battle for Zendikar released another set of full-art basic lands.
+Returning to the plane of Zendikar meant living up to the legacy of the previous block.
+Just as Unhinged following Unglued, Battle for Zendikar released another set of full-art basic lands.

-However, for the first time in full-art basic land history, these lands included reprints.
-One full-art of each of Plains, Island, Mountain, Swamp, and Forest from Zendikar returned.
+However, for the first time in full-art basic land history, these lands included reprints: one of each Plains, Island, Mountain, Swamp, and Forest from Zendikar returned.

 Lastly, Battle for Zendikar included five full-art options for each basic land type.
 This beat Zendikar’s record, with twenty-five unique full-art basic lands released at once!